EmilRamsvik/Digital-Garden/docs/Food/Equipment.md

 ## Dutch Oven
 The Dutch Oven is flexible and is usually a tool I use weekly, it has become a standard tool for stews and soups.
+When I need to scale up for bigger crowds, then it is invaluable.
+Would like to do more bread baking with it as well.
 ## Spatula
-A spatula that can withstand heat is awesome, it also makes you able to not waste food.
-Invest in spatulas that can resist heat up to 200 degrees Celsius and you should be fine.
-Also, I find being able to put them in the dishwasher makes you more likely to invest time to cook.
+A spatula that can withstand heat is incredible; it also makes you able not to waste food.
+Invest in spatulas that can resist heat up to 200 degrees Celsius, and you should be fine.
+Also, I find being able to put them in the dishwasher makes you more likely to invest time in cooking.

 ## Kitchen towels.
 Chef Anthony Bourdain paid tribute to the side towel in _Kitchen Confidential_: _Adventures in the Culinary Underbelly_: “Side towels are hoarded like gold by good line cooks.
 When the linen order arrives, the smart cookies fall onto it voraciously, stashing stacks of valuable objects anywhere they can hide them.
 One cook I knew would load them above the acoustic tile in the ceiling, along with his favorite tongs.
 I’m sure that years later, though the restaurant has changed hands many times, future generations of cooks are still finding stashes of fluffy, clean side towels”